fhessman/scientific-snap/Examples/SaturnVRocket/README.md

 - Track not just the vertical motion of the rocket but it's horizontal motion as well.
 - Add the friction due to the air by adding a frictional acceleration dependent on the rocket's speed.
 - Make a *SpaceXSimulation* by being able to modify the thrust so that the rocket touches down again (not so hard as a simulation, since the rocket could weigh very little at the end, making it easier to come down and land softly).
+- Simulate an ion-propulsion rocket with a tiny thrust but an even tinier fuel consumption rate (the exhaust is accelerated to near light speeds by an electric field so one doesn't need much fuel for a given thrust); how long does it take a small rocket to get to the next star, Alpha Centauri?

 ---